 Trustee.
-A person, persons, or organization like a bank that manages some of your financial affairs via a trust, to benefit yourself, another person(s) or organization(s).
+A person, persons, or organization such as a bank that manages some of your financial affairs via a trust, to benefit yourself, another person(s) or organization(s) of your choosing.

 Will.
 A legal document containing instructions for what is to be done with your money and property after you die.